-Grand Canyon's arrival in the Mountain West conference began this past summer, but the first official Mountain West league matchup for the program begins Wednesday evening at home versus UNLV.
-The historic game comes with another historic viewing experience, as the Lopes and Rebels will be on CBS Sports Network, the first nationally televised contest for the women's basketball team in program history.
+Grand Canyon's arrival in the Mountain West began this past summer, but the first official conference matchup for the program occurs Wednesday evening at home versus UNLV.
+The historic game comes with a historic viewing experience, as the Lopes and Rebels will be on CBS Sports Network for the first nationally televised contest in GCU women's basketball program history.

 AT A GLANCE

-- Sophomore Chloe Mann is coming off a career day where she scored 29 points on 10 of 15 shooting against Santa Clara.
-Mann has scored in double figures in all but one game this season, including three 20+ point performances.
+- GCU sophomore guard Chloe Mann is coming off a career day Sunday, when she scored 29 points on 10-of-15 shooting against Santa Clara.
+Mann has scored in double figures in all but one game this season, including three 20-plus performances.
 Mann is one of the best free throw shooters in the nation, shooting 88% from the line to rank 32nd nationally and first in the Mountain West.Â

 - GCU has 104 offensive boards this season, 17 more than their opponents combined.
 Five players are in double figures on the offensive rebounding end, led by freshman Norah Moo and graduate Favor Ayodele with 17 each.

-- The squad finished non conference play Sunday against Santa Clara, rounding out the toughest non conference schedule in program history.
-The Lopes have faced two Quad 1 teams, one Quad 2, and three Quad 3 squads and own the 24th toughest schedule in the nation.
+- The squad finished nonconference play Sunday against Santa Clara, rounding out the toughest nonconference schedule in program history.
+The Lopes have faced two Quad 1 teams, one Quad 2, and three Quad 3 squads and own the 16th toughest schedule in the nation, according to sports-reference.com.

-- The Lopes average 25 points off the bench each game, ranking 84th in the nation and second in the Mountain West.Â
+- The Lopes average 25 points off the bench, ranking 84th in the nation and second in the Mountain West.Â

-- The defense has forced 20+ turnovers in four of its past five games, averaging 18.2 turnovers forced per game.
-It forced a season-best 26 against Saint Mary's Dec.
-7 and have forced 60 over its past three games.
+- The defense has forced 20 or more turnovers in four of its past five games, averaging 18.2 opponent turnovers per game.
+It forced a season-best 26 against Saint Mary's on Dec.
+7 and has forced 60 over its past three games.

 THIS GAME